 As Citizen Space deals with statutory government work, we don't use processes to prevent people from submitting single or multiple responses to consultations, as any restriction which runs the risk of preventing valid responses could get consulting organisations into trouble.
-For this reason, there is no way to completely prevent a user from submitting multiple responses to a single consultation on Citizen Space.
-However, unlike some other online consultations, Citizen Space does require an actual human to submit a response and is less at risk of technology, eg. bots, to submit multiple responses.
+For this reason, there is no way to completely prevent someone from submitting multiple responses to a single consultation on Citizen Space.

 Why Citizen Space does not restrict submissions